octo-woapi/cookbook/recipes/create-with-id-already-known.md

 This can happen when:
 - The business object has been created first in another application, and we want to use the same id when synchronizing it with our API.
-  - e.g.: when a product is purchased, the PSP generates a Transaction id when the payment is complete.
+  - e.g.: when a product is purchased, the Payment Provider generates a Transaction id when the payment is complete.
   Then we want to create a new `/transactions` resource on our Order API, using the id given by the PSP.
 - The resource id is not randomly generated but has a business meaning, and can be chosen client-side
-  - e.g.: I want my products to be identified by their business identifier: EAN, UPC...
+  - e.g.: I want my products to be identified by their business identifier: [EAN (European Article Numbering)](https://fr.wikipedia.org/wiki/Code-barres_EAN), [UPC (Universal Product Code)](https://fr.wikipedia.org/wiki/Code_universel_des_produits)...

 ## Recipe